tranek/GASDocumentation/README.md

 **Note:** Listening for a `GameplayEffect` to be added or removed on clients requires that they can receive replicated `GameplayEffects`.
 This will depend on their `ASC's` [replication mode](#concepts-asc-rm).

 The Sample Project includes a custom Blueprint node that listens for cooldowns begninning and ending.
-The HUD uses it to update the amount of time remaining on the Meteor's cooldown.
+The HUD UMG Widget uses it to update the amount of time remaining on the Meteor's cooldown.
+This `AsyncTask` will live forever until manually called `EndTask()`, which we do in the UMG Widget's `Destruct` event.
 See `AsyncTaskEffectCooldownChanged.h/cpp`.

 ![Listen for Cooldown Change BP Node](https://github.com/tranek/GASDocumentation/raw/master/Images/cooldownchange.png)